Today I’m going to show you the best rimfire scope.

 If you want to use it for long range, it is possible if you add on a magnifier.
 You will lose out on your unlimited eye relief though.

 The parallax is fixed at 50 yards and I haven’t noticed any issues with it.
-If you want to make sure you’re getting something completely parallax free, you might want to check out holographic sights.

 This scope mounts easily to most picatinny rails.